Editorial Board

 Image

 Evonne is a multipotentialite who can more or less be described in 3 words: dancing, diving and drugs.
-Drugs are her profession; diving, her passion.
-As chief editor she has been an integral part of OG projects and campaigns, written articles for the magazine as well as newspapers, and has been emcee, speaker, moderator and judge in several international underwater festivals and photography competitions.
-Evonne has her own training consultancy which specialises in training and coaching for healthcare, pharmaceutical and medical device industries across Asia-Pacific.
+Pharmacy is her profession; diving is her passion.
+A pharmacist with a background in research, education and training, she is also an avid scuba diver and free diver.
+Her love for the ocean and marine conservation led her to progress from land to underwater photography and videography, and eventually cross paths with Michael Aw.
+She started as an Editor for Ocean Geographic in April 2011, took over as Chief Editor in 2012, and has since edited 44 issues of the magazine, and six books by Michael Aw.
+In addition to her editorial work, she has been an integral part of OG projects and campaigns, written articles for the magazine as well as newspapers, and has been emcee, speaker, moderator and judge in several international underwater festivals and photography competitions.

 Alex Rose – Science Editor / Assistant to Publisher